Criteria/Determining the Appropriate Title for the Position

 The supervisor should review and discuss the job responsibilities and performance expectations.
 If a performance evaluation process will be used, this should be explained to the student during the early weeks of starting employment.

 As a supervisor, you will also play a role in the student employee’s education and development.
-The position will provide an opportunity to coach the student and help him/her develop professional skills that will be transferable into the work world upon graduation.
-Students may need assistance in: learning appropriate office etiquette; enhancing communication; juggling multiple responsibilities; learning how to accept feedback; learning about his/her strengths and weaknesses; and handling problems situations.
+The position will provide an opportunity to coach the student and help them develop professional skills that will be transferable into the work world upon graduation.
+Students may need assistance in: learning appropriate office etiquette; enhancing communication; juggling multiple responsibilities; learning how to accept feedback; learning about their strengths and weaknesses; and handling problems situations.

 Motivating and retaining student employees is an important aspect of supervision.
 Suggestions regarding motivation include: